 quadrant-3 Eliminate

 For each category, identify the minimum threshold for positive ROI.
-If a productivity tool costs $200/user/month, it must save at least 2-3 hours of work per user per month (valued at $65-100/hour for knowledge workers) to justify the cost.
-Any tool below this threshold should be in the elimination discussion regardless of user satisfaction.
+A $200/user/month tool must save at least 2-3 hours monthly to justify the cost.
+Anything below that threshold enters the elimination discussion regardless of user satisfaction.

 Step 3: Calculate True Cost